parale/siropuTelegram/README.md

 * media/stickers/

 ## Other
-* ffmpeg is required to convert webp stickers to png files; cleanup doesn't work yet, but who cares about backend, right?
+* ffmpeg is required to convert webp stickers to png files.